Subaru-PFS/drp_doc/pipelineUser/help.rst

-please first search the `LSST pipelines installation documentation`_, and the `LSST Community site`_, and if your question is not answered there, please ask a question on the `LSST Community site`_.
+please first search the `LSST pipelines installation documentation`_, and the `LSST Community site`_, and if your question is not answered there, please ask a question on the `LSST Community site`_ (be sure to mention what LSST stack version you're attempting to install: ``18.1.0``).

-.. _LSST pipelines installation documentation: https://pipelines.lsst.io/install/newinstall.html
+.. _LSST pipelines installation documentation: https://pipelines.lsst.io/v/v18_1_0/install/newinstall.html
 .. _LSST Community site: https://community.lsst.org

 If you encounter problems installing or using the PFS 2D DRP software,